 One particular species, Lactobacillus crispatus, seems to get the most attention: it’s like the Kim Kardashian of protective bacteria.
 However, there are several other species in the Lactobacillus family that deserve our attention and appreciation (shoutout to Kourtney, Khloe, Kylie, and Kendall).

-In this article, we’ll be discussing Lactobacillus gasseri, an equally hard working cousin of L. crispatus.
+In this article, we’ll be discussing the benefits of Lactobacillus gasseri, an equally hard working cousin of L. crispatus.
 Let’s dive in!

 How does L. gasseri protect the vaginal microbiome?